 Lean Agile Portfolio Management

-Hybrid project portfolio
+Hybrid portfolio

 Business agility is more than agile execution